lightning/bolts/ext-dynamic-commitments.md

 ### Requirements

-If a node has previously sent a `dyn_commit` message that contains a signature bound to the commitment number that its channel peer specified in the `channel_reestablish` message:
+If a node has previously sent a `chan_param_commit` message that contains a signature bound to the commitment number that its channel peer specified in the `channel_reestablish` message:
-  - MUST retransmit `dyn_commit`
+  - MUST retransmit `chan_param_commit`
-  - MUST NOT retransmit `dyn_propose`
+  - MUST NOT retransmit `chan_param_propose`
   - MUST proceed to Execution Phase

 #### Rationale